elryrie/thefootlightbar.github.io/_data/README.md

 The `gallery.yml` file is written in a structured format called [YAML](https://en.wikipedia.org/wiki/YAML).
 When you edit YAML files, be careful to maintain the structure of the file (i.e., match the indentation and punctuation style as in the rest of the file).

 Your gallery images are represented as a single YAML list.
 Each item in the list (a dash on its own line) represents an image in the gallery.
-Each image in the gallery has, at a minimum, a `src` ("source") field, whose value should be the name of an image file in [your site's `static/images` folder](../static/images/).
+Each image in the gallery has, at a minimum, an `image` field, whose value should be the name of an image file in [your site's `static/images` folder](../static/images/).
 You may also specify the following optional fields for each image:

 * `alt` - Brief textual description of the image, usually no more than a sentence or two.
 For example, `Sunset on a sand beach over calm waters.` This text is usually not displayed visually but provides a [gracefully degrading fallback](https://en.wikipedia.org/wiki/Fault_tolerance) in case of a network error, as well as [important accessibility benefits](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Accessibility/Alternative_text_for_images) for browsers with visual impairments, including humans as well as bots.
 * `caption` - A caption for the image.
 This accompanies the image as visually rendered text somewhere near the image itself.
 HTML is allowed in this field.